marekyggdrasil/website/_posts/2020-03-22-simulating-quantum-teleportation.md

 Perform teleportation according to the following figure which holds same notation and variable names as code snippets in this tutorial.

-{% include figure.html url="http://jekyllrb.com"
+{% include figure.html url="#"
-max-width="70%" fll="/assets/figures/teleportation1.jpeg" alt="Jekyll logo"
+max-width="70%" fll="/assets/figures/teleportation1.jpeg" alt="Teleportation quantum circuit"
 caption="Quantum circuit performing teleportation of an arbitrary state.
 Creating the entanglement is included." %}

 We can realise this circuit as sequence of unitary operations as follows.